Chasen Shreve

-Chasen Dean Shreve (born July 12, 1990) is an American professional baseball pitcher in the Detroit Tigers organization.
-He made his MLB debut in 2014 with the Atlanta Braves and he has also played in MLB for the New York Yankees, St. Louis Cardinals, Pittsburgh Pirates, and New York Mets.
+Chasen Dean Shreve (born July 12, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, New York Yankees, St. Louis Cardinals, Pittsburgh Pirates, New York Mets, Detroit Tigers, Cincinnati Reds, and Colorado Rockies.

 Career

 Amateur career

 Shreve attended Bonanza High School in Las Vegas, Nevada.
 In his senior year, Shreve was named to the Nevada All-State Second team for baseball.
 He enrolled at the College of Southern Nevada, where he played college baseball.

 Atlanta Braves

 The Atlanta Braves selected Shreve in the 11th round of the 2010 Major League Baseball Draft.
 He made his professional debut with the Danville Braves of the Rookie-level Appalachian League that year, pitching to a 2–0 win–loss record and a 2.25 earned run average (ERA).
-In 2011, Shreve pitched for the Rome Braves of the Class A South Atlantic League, finishing the season with a 5–6 win–loss record and a 3.86 ERA.
+In 2011, Shreve pitched for the Rome Braves of the Single–A South Atlantic League, finishing the season with a 5–6 win–loss record and a 3.86 ERA.

-Shreve began the 2012 season with the Lynchburg Hillcats of the Class A-Advanced Carolina League, where he had a 4–4 win–loss record and a 2.15 ERA, before receiving a promotion to the Mississippi Braves of the Class AA Southern League, where he had a 2–1 record and a 3.93 ERA.
+Shreve began the 2012 season with the Lynchburg Hillcats of the High–A Carolina League, where he had a 4–4 win–loss record and a 2.15 ERA, before receiving a promotion to the Mississippi Braves of the Double–A Southern League, where he had a 2–1 record and a 3.93 ERA.
 Shreve split the 2013 season with Mississippi and Lynchburg, pitching to a 3–1 record and a 4.43 ERA in Mississippi and a 0–1 record and a 2.75 ERA with Lynchburg.

 During spring training in 2014, Shreve altered his approach to increase his pitching velocity.
 He had a 3–2 with seven saves and a 2.48 ERA.
-The Braves promoted Shreve to the major leagues for the first time on July 19, 2014 to replace Luis Avilán.
-The Braves demoted Shreve to the Gwinnett Braves of the Class AAA International League on August 1.
+The Braves promoted Shreve to the major leagues for the first time on July 19, 2014, to replace Luis Avilán.
+The Braves demoted Shreve to the Gwinnett Braves of the Triple–A International League on August 1.
 He made 15 appearances for the Braves in 2014 accumulating a 0.73 ERA.